Lawsuits over Columbia Gorge gravel pit slow after court denies review

 The Friends group filed its own appeal to the Columbia River Gorge Commission — a body that oversees policies in the area, including land-use disputes — on the basis that the hearing examiner’s decision contains errors, including a ruling that Zimmerly isn’t required to get permits for prior construction despite them already agreeing to comply.
 The commission will likely hear the case next year, according to the organization.

-James Howlsey , an attorney for Zimmerly and Nutter, did not return calls for comment Monday.
+James Howlsey, an attorney for Zimmerly and Nutter, did not return calls for comment Monday.

 A long debate